-There are 13 local centres comprising a cluster of shops, community services or public open space which serve local communities such as those in The Ridgway, Rowledge, the Bourne and Weybourne.
+There are 10 neighbourhood centres within the Plan area and one just within Aldershot serving the Badshot Lea area.
+These comprise a cluster of shops, community services or public open space which serve local communities such as those in The Ridgway, Rowledge, the Bourne and Weybourne.
 These provide accessible services within the town's discrete communities and help reduce the need to travel by car.

-Leisure and well-being
+Leisure and wellbeing

-Sport contributes to community life and well-being in Farnham and there is a range of sports clubs within the town.
+Sport contributes to community life and wellbeing in Farnham and there is a range of sports clubs within the town.
 The Borough's Open Space, Sport and Recreation Study (2012) reviews the quantity and quality of a wide range of open space together with its accessibility.
-It concludes that residents in Farnham generally have good access to open space with the exception of natural / semi- natural greenspace; football, cricket and rugby pitches; allotments and children's open space for which there is a current shortfall which will increase over time.
-There is also a shortage of swimming-pool space.
+It concludes that residents in Farnham generally have good access to open space with the exception of natural / semi-natural greenspace; football, cricket and rugby pitches; allotments and children's open space for which there is a current shortfall which will increase over time.
+There is also a shortage of swimming-pool facilities.
 Farnham has a public sports centre, community halls and fitness clubs and reasonable access to informal open space and the countryside.
-It will be important that new development is supported not only by Suitable Alternative Natural Greenspace but also local amenity space and other types of open space to serve new residents.
+It will be important that new development is supported not only by Suitable Alternative Natural Greenspace where appropriate but also local amenity space and other types of open space to serve new residents.